Lynch08/Pands-Project2021/README.md

 The histogrphs indicated the varience spread with wide data range on the petal measurments and the barchart then confirmed this clearly showing the setsosa was far smaller than the other two species.
 In contrast the sepal values were far closer together in the barchart and the histogram showed the varience was much more clustered.

 Next I decided to analyse the data using a very simple but effective tool in the seaborn liberary called pairplot - this allows you to visualise the measurements between each variable, and distingusihes by object type(species).
 A pairplot allows us to see both distribution of single variables (Univariate histograms) and relationships between two variables(Scatter plots).
-Pair plots are a great method to identify trends for follow-up analysis and, fortunately, are easily implemented in Python!
+Pair plots are a great method to identify trends for follow-up analysis and, fortunately, are easily implemented in Python.

 INSERT PICTURE - Pairplot
+INSERT PICTURE - discribe and grouped by variables

 When looking at the pairplot scatter plots it is clear from a glance that Iris-Setsosa is linerary sepreaple in almost all cases from the other species.
 Both sepal and petal length are significanly smaller than the Iris-Versicolor and Iris-Virginca and from the histogram we again can clearly see the Iris-setsosa is far smaller and the vairence of the petal lenght was smaller so most likly more distinct.
 As I did my research on how to read these plots correctly, I was a little fearful I would make some false assumptions based off my limited experience analyzing data in this format.
 To verify my analysis I went back to the discribe function, however this time I grouped the data by species and ran it to make it easier for comparison.
-In doing this I was able to make assumpthions based off my reading of the plots and verify my assumptions with the figures provided - this was added to my data summary.
+In doing this I was able to make assumpthions based off my reading of the plots and verify my assumptions with the figures provided - this was added to my data summary (summary.txt file).
 From the pairplot and the breakdown of the numeriacl data by species I reached some of my first conclusions.

 - Because of the distintly small size and varierence of the Iris-Setsosa petals they are easily more distingtive then the other two species in the data set.
 - There is some crossover (not linerary seperable) of the Iris-Versicolor and Iris-Virginica however from the graphs and data alredy generated to this point we can see that some trends are beginning to emerge.
 - The Iris-Virgina seemed, in most cases to have a bigger petals and sepals than the Iris-Versicolor, this was reflected in the numberical data, as all mean data across the 4 variables was higher, however from the plots and the cross over between the max and min values of the variables of the 2 speciecs, it was evident the distingtion between these was not going to be as clearcut.

+I then began to play with other types of plots that were really new to me.
+I had at least a basic understanding of histograms, bargraphs and scatter plots and they were easier enough to read, but now as I was diving deeper into the analysis I was coming across analysis tools I had zero experience with such as box plots, swarm plots and heat maps.

+I should say at this point I was getting a litte frustrated with having to run my entire program everytime I wanted to see a specific plot for comparison.
+This led me to creating functions for each of the plots in my code, and creating a display menu so I could call on any specific plot that I wanted easily.
+From this I got the idea to allow the user to simply display or save all of the plots.
+This way by running the programme the user could jump back and forth between plots, or save them as a group for laster analysis.